gabrosh/ape/README.md

 On Linux, you will probably have to remap all key bindings with Ctrl modifier to something else as Linux console practically doesn't support key bindings with Ctrl modifier.

-You can get a single Ape executable file accompanied by the basic configuration files and the help file by publishing the Ape project in Deployment mode Self-contained - for example, in Visual Studio.
+You can get a single Ape executable file accompanied by the basic configuration files and the help file by publishing the Ape project in Deployment mode "Self-contained" with File publish options "Produce single file" and "Trim unused code", for example, in Visual Studio.

 Press F1 in Normal mode or run :help command (or :h) for help.
 To get back into Normal mode from whereever you are, press Esc.